JULY

 1954 -- The News & Courier ran an article describing the slow decline of Charleston's famed Mosquito Fleet.

-2023 -- Marsha E. Hass, Esq., one of the first group women to live in a Clemson dormitory, died at the age of 76.
-She earned her M.A.T., M.B.A., and J.D. degrees from USC, though remained a lifelong Tiger fan.
-Her obit said she was a complex person with great ability and talent who grew up and worked in a man's world where she was not afraid to speak her mind.
-While serving as a Folly Beach magistrate, she let local police know not to bring charges against a prostitute unless they also brought in the john.
-She spent her later part of her career as a Professor of Business Law at College of Charleston.
-She loved to fish and at one time was the only licensed female charter boat captain on the East Coast.
+2023 -- Marsha E. Hass, Esq., one of the first group of women to live in a Clemson dormitory, died at the age of 76.
+Her obit said she was a complex person with great ability and talent who worked in a man's world where she was not afraid to speak her mind.
+As a Folly Beach magistrate, she let local police know not to bring charges against a prostitute unless they also brought in the john.
+She spent her later part of her career as a Professor of Business Law at the College of Charleston.
+She loved to fish and for a while was the only licensed female charter boat captain on the East Coast.

 July 18